asippel89/asippel89.github.io/about.md

 healthy, productive team of engineers through clear communication and professional development.

-My hobbies include biking, cooking, tinkering with electronics, and reading (mostly sci-fi, fantasy, and philosophy).
+My other hobbies include biking, cooking, tinkering with electronics, and reading (mostly sci-fi, fantasy, and philosophy).